karlpokus/minio-lab/README.md

 note: a nicely added benefit of using the proxy is the accesslog contains the REST api end points :)

 ### cluster and load balancer
+note: We're running the lb (sidekick) as a stand-alone container here, which makes it a bottleneck.
+The recommended way is a pod sidecar.

 ```bash
 $ docker-compose -f docker/distr-mode-lb.yml up